manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<Form />, document.getElementById('root'));
 ```

-We've defined two components here: `FancyInput` and `Form`.
+We have defined two components here: `FancyInput` and `Form`.
 The `Form` component renders a `FancyInput` component and not only passes it a `name` attribute but also a function.
 It will change the state of the `Form` component whenever changes are made to the input field and subsequently trigger a re-render.

-The `changeHandler` function is created in the **form component** and thus is generated fresh with every render, meaning **the reference to the function changes**.
+The `changeHandler` function is created in the **form component** and is thus generated fresh with every render, meaning **the reference to the function changes**.
 We are passing the same function but not an identical one.

-Thus, we can't make use of the `React.memo()` optimization mechanism in `FancyInput.` `React.memo()` checks **before** each re-render of a component if its **props** changed compared to the previous render and will trigger a re-render if this is the case.
+Thus, we cannot make use of the `React.memo()` optimization mechanism in `FancyInput.` `React.memo()` checks **before** each re-render of a component if its **props** changed compared to the previous render and will trigger a re-render if this is the case.
 As the `changeHandler` function is generated from scratch every time the `Form` component renders, this condition will always be true and the `FancyInput` will always re-render too.

 We can use `useCallback()` to combat this.
 By wrapping our `changeHandler()` function in this hook, React can create a **unique** and **stable** reference and can safely return it so it can be used in the `FancyInput` component without triggering unnecessary re-renders: